Eight in 10 Black Friday deals the same price or cheaper at other times – Which?

 Eight in 10 products advertised as Black Friday deals are the same price or cheaper at the other times of the year, an annual study by Which? suggests.

-The watchdog compared prices on 175 home, technology and health appliances from eight major retailers – Amazon, AO, Argos, Boots, Currys, John Lewis, Richer Sounds, and Very – for six months either side of Black Friday last year to find that 83 per cent were cheaper or the same on at least one other date outside of the four-week sales period.
+The watchdog compared prices on 175 home, technology and health appliances from eight major retailers – Amazon, AO, Argos, Boots, Currys, John Lewis, Richer Sounds, and Very – for six months either side of Black Friday last year to find that 83% were cheaper or the same on at least one other date outside of the four-week sales period.

 On the day of Black Friday itself, Which? found there were no deals at all that were at their cheapest of the year.

-At John Lewis, Which? found that 94 per cent of the products it analysed were the same price or cheaper at other times of the year.
+At John Lewis, Which? found that 94% of the products it analysed were the same price or cheaper at other times of the year.

 One of these deals involved a Samsung Jet Bot Robot Vacuum Cleaner, which was £350 on Black Friday but had been £299 for 29 days in May and June 2024.
 It was £399 for 35 days in August to September, before jumping to £500 during the first week of October.